navrajghimire/cprg-218-lab-2/recipes.md

 4. Top each chicken breast with a slice of Swiss cheese and let melt.
 5. Toast hamburger buns on the grill.
 6. Assemble sandwiches with chicken, lettuce, tomato, and mayonnaise.
-7. You can also add Ketchup if required.

 ## Desserts
 ### Chocolate Chip Cookies